 Causes of Personality Disorders

-Personality disorders are characterized by the inter-relationship of thoughts, feelings, and behaviors.
+You can characterize personality disorders by the inter-relationship of thoughts, feelings, and behaviors.
 They may be a result of biological internal factors, as well as environmental, external situations.
 There is some genetic evidence that the traits of temperament, aggression, fear, and anxiety associated with personality disorders are inherited from one generation to the next.
 A malfunctioning gene has been found in obsessive-compulsive disorder.
 Variations of brain chemistry and structure are also biological factors in the development of personality disorders.
 High reactivity to visual and auditory stimuli has been associated with personality traits of being shy, timid, and anxious (American Psychological Association, n.d.).

 Along with genetics, situations can trigger the beginnings of personality disorders in early adolescence.
-Trauma from verbal abuse, emotional neglect, and emotional manipulation and control by parents, along with an unstable and chaotic family life are related to low self-esteem characteristic of personality disorders.
+Trauma from verbal abuse, emotional neglect, and emotional manipulation by parents are related to low self-esteem characteristic of personality disorders.
+An unstable and chaotic family life is also related.
 People with borderline personality disorder (BPD), for example, are more likely to have had childhood sexual trauma than people who do not have borderline personality disorder.
 People with borderline, narcissistic, obsessive-compulsive, or paranoid personality disorders in adulthood are three times more likely to have experienced verbal abuse in childhood than other adults (American Psychological Association, n.d.).

-Childhood emotional neglect and verbal abuse is associated with people with borderline personality disorder and narcissistic personality disorder.
+Childhood emotional neglect and verbal abuse are associated with people with borderline personality disorder and narcissistic personality disorder.
 They are more likely to have had childhood emotional neglect and verbal abuse.
 They have a lack of “whole object relations” and “object constancy.”
 Whole object relation is the ability to see oneself and others in an integrated way so they can identify both good and bad qualities in one person.
-Object constancy is the ability to maintain a positive connection to someone that you like despite the anger, hurt, and frustration felt when disappointed by isolated incidents or behaviors of that person.
-(Greenberg, 2017).
-People with borderline personality disorder will see a person as either all bad or all good, and the perceptions could change from bad to good and good to bad.
-A person with narcissistic personality disorder likes people when they make them feel good, but will change their mind if they feel that they are even slightly criticized.
+Object constancy is the ability to maintain a positive connection to someone that you like despite the anger, hurt, and frustration felt when disappointed by isolated incidents or behaviors of that person (Greenberg, 2017).
+People with borderline personality disorder will see a person as either all bad or all good. their perceptions could change from bad to good and from good to bad.
+A person with narcissistic personality disorder likes people when they make them feel good.
+However, they will change their mind if they feel the slightest criticism.